-The project is made possible by a 12-month non-residential fellowship awarded to Lisa Bortolotti and Anneli Jefferson (Philosophy Department, University of Birmingham) by the Philosophy of Hope and Optimism funding initiative at the University of Notre Dame and Cornell University, supported by the John Templeton Foundation.
-The project starts on 1st September 2015.
+The project was made possible by a 12-month non-residential fellowship awarded to Lisa Bortolotti and Anneli Jefferson (Philosophy Department, University of Birmingham) by the Philosophy of Hope and Optimism funding initiative at the University of Notre Dame and Cornell University, supported by the John Templeton Foundation.
+The project started on 1st September 2015 and has now ended.

 The proposal is that optimism benefits agents when it supports (rather than interferes with) engaged agency, that is, agents’ capacity to interact successfully with the surrounding physical and social environment.
 This hypothesis is a new contribution to the debate, and it is informed by previous work that Lisa Bortolotti (the principal investigator) and Anneli Jefferson (the research fellow) have already undertaken in different but complementary areas: the costs and benefits of irrational beliefs, the role of the optimism bias in belief updating, the limitations of self-enhancing beliefs, and the effects of thinking styles on moral agency.

-The project will have a number of scholarly outputs, and will give rise to one public engagement event and one two-day interdisciplinary
+The project has had and will continue to have a number of scholarly outputs, and gave rise to one public engagement event and one two-day interdisciplinary

 conference on optimism.
-Further, results will be disseminated widely via regular posts on the Imperfect Cognitions blog, and via the project Twitter account.
+Results are disseminated widely via regular posts on the Imperfect Cognitions blog, and via the project Twitter account.

-BPA/SWIP Good Practice Scheme and has policies and procedures in place that encourage the representation of women in philosophy.
+BPA/SWIP Good Practice Scheme and had policies and procedures in place that encouraged the representation of women in philosophy.